thisisqubika/react-native-template/README.md

 After that you should proceed as with any javascript project:
 - Go to your project's root folder and run `npm install`.
 - Create a `.env` file to store all your configuration constants.
 Remember to not commit this file, since it can store sensible information of your product.
-- Run `react-native run-ios` or `react-native run-android` to start your application!
+- Run `npm run ios` or `npm run android` to start your application!

 ### Option #2: Copy the structure to your project
 If you want to roll on your own and don't want to use this as a template, you can create your own project and then copy the `/src` folder (which has all the code of your application) and update your `index.js`.